I-Brain-BCI/ibrain_website/content/_index.md

       slides:
       - title: '<span style="color: #fff; font-weight: bold;">Disruptive BCI Technology</span>'

-        content: "Merging the power and scalability of silicon integrated circuits and ultra-flexible minimally-invasive polymer-based electronics for chronic cognitive and motor studies in rodents and nonhuman primates.
-A central focus is to monitoring and modulate neural activity on a scale heretofore not possible in animal disease models and to translate these advanced neuro-technologies to humans."
+        content: "Merging the power and scalability of silicon integrated circuits with ultra-flexible minimally-invasive polymer-based electronics for chronic cognitive and motor studies in rodents, nonhuman primates and humans.
+A central focus is to monitor and modulate neural activity on a scale heretofore not possible in animal disease models and to translate these advances as neuro-technologies for the treatment of  human diseases."
         align: left
         background:
           image: